 When pets are diagnosed with cancer, we first weigh the various treatment options.
 In general, the goal when cancer is present is to get rid of the cancer cells if possible.
 We can do that in one or more of the following ways:

-We’ve discussed chemotherapy before in its own blog, and today we are going to address a more local therapy: radiation.
+We’ve discussed chemotherapy before, and today we are going to address a more local therapy: radiation.

 How radiation therapy is used for pets

 Both surgery and radiation are considered local therapies, as they address the cancer cells directly at the source (or locally).
 When we use the surgical option on a tumor, we attempt to cut it out.

 Cutting out the tumor is often preferred, because we can be sure that we removed the whole thing by sending samples to the lab for microscopic analysis.
 But surgery isn’t always practical; sometimes tumors are too large to remove surgically.
 Sometimes there are located in places that are not amenable to surgery.
 When these cases arise, we often turn to radiation therapy.

 Radiation therapy uses high energy x-rays to damage the DNA of tumor cells, thereby killing them.
 Radiation can be used in combination with surgery and/or chemotherapy to try to achieve control of cancer or maybe even to cure it.
 When cancer is advanced or has spread to other parts of the body, radiation can be used to alleviate symptoms, improving quality of life.

 Radiation can be used for many different types of tumors, including:

 - sarcomas, such as osteosarcomas (bone cancer) and vaccine associated sarcomas